redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	  solvers:
 	    - dns01:
 	      route53:
-	        accessKeyID: <your AWS access key id>
 	        hostedZoneID: <hosted zone id for your domain>
 	        region: <your AWS regions>
-	        secretAccessKeySecretRef:
-	          key: aws-secret-access-key
-	          name: route53-secret
 	  server: 'https://acme-v02.api.letsencrypt.org/directory'
 	  privateKeySecretRef:
 	    name: letsencrypt
 	  email: <your email>

-Create a certificate in the namespace of the application to be protected.
+Create a certificate in the namespace of the application.

 	apiVersion: cert-manager.io/v1
 	kind: Certificate